metabase/metabase/docs/users-guide/05-visualizing-results.md

 ![Line + bar](images/visualizations/combo-chart-settings.png)

-To use a Line + Bar chart, you'll either need to have two or more metrics selected in the Summarize By section of your question, with one or two grouping columns, like this:
+To use a Combo chart you'll either need to have two or more metrics selected in the Summarize By section of your question, with one or two grouping columns, like this:

 ![Data for Line + Bar chart](images/visualizations/combo-chart-data-1.png)